 At over 3.5 tons in weight, hippos rank as the third biggest earthly mammal on our planet.

-Hippos, despite their enormous size, are excellent swimmers and spend a lot of time underwater, much like manatees.
+Hippos, despite their enormous size, are excellent swimmers and spend a lot of time underwater, much animals like manatees.
 Hippopotamuses can retain their breath for as long as 5 minutes underwater.

 Hippos and manatees are unrelated creatures, despite certain similarities between them.
 As members of the Artiodactyla group, hippos are more closely related to whales.